-- Learn about about the components of fitness and the principles of training and explore different training methods; - Develop team working skills by organizing and leading sports activities and events and carrying out a variety of roles in a team; - Present your work in a variety of ways, online research & using applications for presenting projects; - Develop business and customer awareness; - Investigate opportunities for employment in the industry, as well as exploring trends which effect participation in sport.
+Learn about about the components of fitness and the principles of training and explore different training methods;

+Develop team working skills by organizing and leading sports activities and events and carrying out a variety of roles in a team;

+Present your work in a variety of ways, online research & using applications for presenting projects;

+Develop business and customer awareness; Investigate opportunities for employment in the industry, as well as exploring trends which effect participation in sport.
-Exam Board: Edexcel.

 Assessment happens throughout the course, in the form of assignments.
-There are three core assignments and then there is flexibility to select what other three assignments you follow.
+There are three core assignments and then there is flexibility to select one other unit which is marked internally.